CAR-Designer/CAR-Design-Program/README.md

 Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04)

-#Computer type i chose g5
+#Computer type i chose g5 because it uses A100 GPU
 #Configure storage with 200gb or more or it will run out of memory

 The guide is found at: